-Please post your self-introduction by July 9.
+Please post self-introduction in Canvas by Jan 17.
 The self-introduction may include but not limited to, your name, where you are from, your academic plans and goals, hobbies and personal interests, and don't forget to attach a picture of yourself.
 I look forward to knowing each of you!